gsi-ee/dabc/plugins/root/docu/JSROOT.md

 Even without server-side application JSROOT provides nice ROOT-like graphics, which could be used in arbitrary HTML pages.
-There is [example page](http://web-docs.gsi.de/~linev/js/3.0/files/example.htm), where 2-D histograms is artificially generated and displayed on the web page.
+There is [example page](http://web-docs.gsi.de/~linev/js/3.0/files/example.htm), where 2-D histograms is artificially generated and displayed.
 Details about JSROOT API one can find in the next chapters.